Zero-balance account review: Boost revenue integrity and lower cost-to-collect

 Consider the following tips to maximize the effectiveness and efficiency of your zero-balance account reviews.

-1. Focus your search.
+1. Focus your search

 When you’re looking for needles in a haystack, it helps to know which area of the haystack to look in.
 Isolating accounts that have been closed out within a given period (such as the past year) allows you to focus on a manageable population.

-2. Apply analytics to quickly highlight problem areas.
+2. Apply analytics to quickly highlight problem areas

-A healthcare reimbursement rules engine consists of thousands of rules — or even tens of thousands in the case of large health systems — that indicate which codes tend to go together.
+A healthcare reimbursement rules engine consists of thousands of rules — or even tens of thousands in the case of large health systems — that indicate which codes tend to be charged together.
 For example, if a patient had a hip replacement surgery, you would expect to see a charge for an implant.
 Similarly, if a patient received a dose of a drug in the hospital setting, you would expect to see an administration charge for that same drug.

 A zero-balance account review infuses quick cash to boost your health system’s financial immunity right when you need it.